behave/behave.example/docs/tutorial05.rst

 .. _id.tutorial05:

-Tutorial 5: Step Data (Triple-Quoted Text)
+Tutorial 5: Multi-line Text (Step Data)
 ==============================================================================

-:Goal: Use step data (with tripple-quoted text) for large text sections.
+:Goal: Use multi-line text (with tripple-quoted text) for large text sections.

 Triple-quoted strings (ala Python docstrings) provide a possible to use large text section as step parameter.
 Normally, so much text would not fit